BillJr99/Ursinus-CS173/_pages/Activities/activity-functions.md

   reflective_prompts:
     - How do you think a computer might generate a random number?
 Why do you think we call them pseudorandom numbers?
+    - Notice the comments above the <code>circleArea</code> function.
+What do you think a precondition means?
+    - Write comments for the <code>triangleArea</code> function in a similar spirit to those of the <code>circleArea</code> function.
   additional_reading:
     - link: https://runestone.academy/runestone/books/published/csawesome/Unit1-Getting-Started/topic-1-6-casting.html
       title: Type Casting